michellejm/ConflictUrbanism-InfraPolitics/Tutorials/03_Annotation.md

 * index.html
 * `js`

-In the broadest terms web development can be understood in the following way: HTML is the structure of a website, CSS is the style, and JavaScript is the functionality or the interaction.
+In the broadest terms, web development can be understood in the following way: HTML is the structure of a website, CSS is the style, and JavaScript is the functionality or the interaction.
 Each of these are contained in text files which we have organized into the above folder structure.
 When you are creating a webpage you are creating a series of linked text files that your browser reads.

 In addition there are folders for images: `img` and `data`.
 These two folders will contain any images you will use, and the data for the vector annotations as well as the georeferenced historical map.